Second MacDonald ministry: Social policy

 Expenditure on the insurance fund was raised as a means of ensuring that unemployed persons would not be reduced so quickly to poor relief.
-The Unemployment Insurance Act 1930 increased insurance benefits for certain classes of unemployed who had been on a very low scale, and included a provision that (except in trade disputes) claims for benefits could no longer be disallowed except on the authority of a Court of Referees.
-Altogether, an estimated 170,000 people were brought into benefit by the combined exchanges in the Act.
+The Unemployment Insurance Act 1929 (20 & 21 Geo.
+5. c.
+3) scrapped the "genuinely seeking work" clause in unemployment benefit, increased dependants' allowances, extended provision for the long-term unemployed, relaxed eligibility conditions, and introduced an individual means test.
+The Unemployment Insurance Act 1930 (20 & 21 Geo.
+5. c.
+16) re-drafted the terms of benefit, so as to remove the major part of the grievance relating to the disqualification of persons alleged to be "not genuinely seeking work", which led to greater numbers of people acquiring unemployment assistance.
+It also increased insurance benefits for certain classes of unemployed who had been on a very low scale, and included a provision that (except in trade disputes) claims for benefits could no longer be disallowed except on the authority of a Court of Referees.
+Altogether, an estimated 170,000 people were brought into benefit by the combined exchanges in the act.
+As a result of the changes made by the government to unemployment benefit provision, the number of people on transitional benefits (payments given to those who had either exhausted their unemployment insurance benefits or did not qualify for them) rose from 120,000 in 1929 to more than 500,000 in 1931.

 A scheme for training unemployed workers who had little chance of being reabsorbed into their previous occupations was extended, while arrangements were made whereby youths who were helping to support their families out of unemployment pay could live at either the training centres (or lodgings in the vicinity) and have a special remittance of 9 shillings a week made to their homes.
 In addition, the provision of instruction for unemployed boys and girls between the ages of 14 and 18 was extended.
+To improve safety standards at sea, an international conference was convened by the Labour President of the Board of Trade, which led to 27 governments signing a convention establishing for the first time uniform safety rules for all the cargo ships throughout the world.
+Conditions for soldiers were improved, while the death penalty for certain offences was abolished.
+A seven-year limit in connection with war pensions was also removed, while a programme for afforestation was increased.